The eminent anthropologist Ralph Linton wrote an

 By the 19th century these two basic food traditions were blending in Europe and America.
 Though Dickens, Christmas Carol (1843), conveys a Winter Festival food tradition, Tiny Tim's family served fowl, and turkey is mentioned at end of the story.
 An ideal New Yorker (city) Christmas meal in 1875 was turkey stuffed with oysters.

-the early 18th century.
+century.
 To this day it is not popular in New England.
-The yam we
+The yam we are

 The circumstances of the birth of Jesus are unknown (see Date section, para.
 5).
 Biblical accounts are contradictory about the type of locale of Jesus' birth.
 In Luke 2.11 it says "laid him (Jesus) in a manger" (feeding trough).
 There is no mention of a stable.
 In Matthew 2.11 it says the Wise Men enter a house.
 In biblical times a typical house had an attached room for animals.
 Though Joseph and Mary may have been turned away from an inn (Luke 2.7), they were probably not outdoors when Jesus was born as is assumed in modern creche scenes.
 There is tradition that Christ was born in a cave near Bethlehem, according to the pseudepigraphal gospel of James, and by Justin Martyr in the 2nd century.